-- (i) A small business is usually owned and managed by one or a few persons. - (ii) The owners take active participation in day-to-day activities of business. - (iii) The participation of owners in the management helps in taking quick decisions. - (iv) The area of operation of a small business is limited.
+- (i) A small business is usually owned and managed by one or a few persons. - (ii) The owners take active participation in day-to-day activities of business. - (iii) The participation of owners in the management helps in taking quick decision. - (iv) The area of operation of a small business is limited.
 It generally caters to the need of the local people. - (v) The small business units are generally labour intensive and thus require less capital investment. - (vi) It generally uses local resources for its operation.
 The small-scale manufacturing units are usually located near the source of raw material, labour etc. - (vii) Gestation period (the period that a business waits to get return on its investment) is short. - (viii) The operation of a small business is flexible.
 It can easily change its nature, area of operation, process of production etc. as per the change in social, political and economic conditions.

-C INTEXT QUESTIONS 20.2
+INTEXT QUESTIONS 8.2

-- 1. State the meaning of small business in your own words. - 2.
-Identify the category (avenue) of self-employment from the following: - (a) Ravi is a farmer having four acres of land.
-He has employed three people to look after his fields and orchards. - (b) Ram runs a small departmental store in the central market of Kolkata. - (c) Geeta is a doctor who runs her own clinic. - (d) Karan's father takes orders and makes carpets. - (e) Hari repairs gold chains and other ornaments.
+1. State the meaning of small business in your own words.
+Give your answer in not more than 30 words.

+2. Identify the category (avenue) of self-employment from the following.
+Mention your answer in the box given against each statement.

+- (a) Samnan is a farmer having four acres of land.
+He has employed three people to look after his fields and orchards. - (b) Ranjeet runs a small departmental store in the the central market of the city. - (c) Gopal's mother is a doctor who runs her own clinic. - (d) Karan's father takes orders and makes furniture. - (e) Hari repairs gold chains and other ornaments.

-20.6 TYPES OF SMALL BUSINESS
+8.7 TYPES OF SMALL BUSINESS